gizemsangur1/youtubedownload/README.md

 #  YouTube Playlist to MP3 Downloader

+# FREE PALESTINE

 A simple and efficient command-line tool to download entire YouTube playlists as high-quality MP3 files.